Welcome to our complete report on air pollution, today with a focus on fine PM 10 particles.

 The finer a particle is, the deeper it will enter our respiratory system.

-Any particle greater than or equal to a PM10 size will see its way stop at the upper airways.
+Any particle greater than or equal to PM10 size will see its path stop in the upper airways.

 This particle will therefore be retained before it can enter your lungs.